ChASE-library/ChASE/docs/usage.rst

 .. note::
   The naming logic of the interface functions are as follows:

-    - For the names of all the functions for distributed memory ChASE, they starts with a prefix ``p``, which follows a same way of namings and ScaLAPACK.
+    - For the names of all the functions for distributed memory ChASE, they starts with a prefix ``p``, which follows a same way of naming in ScaLAPACK.
     - For the **Block** and **Block-Cyclic** data layouts:

       - they share a same interface for **Solving** and **Finalization** steps